Are you concerned you or someone you love is addicted to Atvian (also known as lorezapam)?

 Ativan has been commercially available since 1977.
 It is known as a “classic” benzo.

 If you or a loved one take Ativan, it is important to understand how it effects the mind and body.
+Long-term effects of benzos can include severe reactions such a depressed CNS (central nervous system).
+It may also include individuals becoming psychologically or physically dependent on the medication, meaning they cannot stop without undergoing a very uncomfortable withdrawal period upon discontinuation.
 Read on to learn more.

 Most people who take Ativan experience a feeling of tiredness or calmness.
-Other common feelings with Ativan include weakness, dizziness and unsteadiness.
+Other common feelings with Ativan include weakness, dizziness, and unsteadiness.
+It is not recommended for long-term treatment, and therefore long-term use is not necessarily known or studied.

 - suicidal ideation